v1: Learning to Point Visual Tokens for Multimodal Grounded Reasoning: Method

 To exploit the implicit visual grounding behavior in MLLMs, we build on Qwen2.5-VL's visual grounding capacity~\citep{qwen25vl}.
-However, rather than relying on its coordinate generation interface, we estimate the model's visual focus using a relative attention mechanism inspired by~\cite{zhang2025mllms}, in order to better handle non-natural domains and symbolic cues.
+However, rather than relying on its coordinate generation interface, we estimate the model's visual focus using a \emph{relative attention mechanism} inspired by~\cite{zhang2025mllms}, in order to better handle non-natural domains and symbolic cues.
 The corresponding algorithm is detailed in Appendix~\ref{app:visual_grounding_code}.
+We validate the quality of this pipeline through human evaluation in Appendix~\ref{app:human_eval}.
 This produces a curated training set of \textasciitilde300K grounded examples.